tomaskraus/includio/README.template.md

   **Part** always points to a continuous sequence of lines in the **resourceFile**.
 - **Mark**
   A special line in the **resourceFile**, introducing the beginning of its **part**.
+  Consists of a special character sequence, can contain a name and further comment.
   All the lines between two **marks** creates a **content** of one **part**.
   **Mark** can have a name - can be then referenced as a named **part** of its **resourceFile**, from a **directive** in the **template**.
-  Typically marks are hidden behind a line comment so they don't interfere with the code in the **resourceFile**.
+  Typically **marks** are hidden behind a line comment so they don't interfere with the code in the **resourceFile**.
 - **Command**
   A function in the **directive** that further manipulates with the **content** provided by a **selector**.
 A **command** can have zero or more parameters.
   **Commands** can be chained by a pipe operator, each **command** giving its output to the next one.